Maddox-zephyr/starlink_position/docs/opencpn_setup.md

-# OpenCPN Starlink setup
+# Starlink->OpenCPN setup

 Using OpenCPN with Starlink involves setting up a bridge that forwards Starlink's location data to OpenCPN.
-Here is a step by step guide for configuring the OpenCPN-Starlink bridge
+Here is a step by step guide for configuring the Starlink->OpenCPN bridge.

 All the following steps must be done on the computer (Windows or Linux) that you are going to run the OpenCPN-Starlink software on.

 ## Prerequisites